inkytonik/atom-sbt/README.md

 We're aware that this solution is less than ideal.
 If we can convince the ScalaTest maintainers to include this implementation of `suiteName` by default, then we will.
-However, the situation is tricky so we are not confident.
+The situation is tricky so we are not confident.
-E.g., the file in which the failure occurs may not actually be in the same directory as the suite, which is assumed above.
+E.g., the file in which the failure occurs may not actually be in the same directory as the suite, which we assumed above.
 ScalaTest gets the filename from an exception stack trace but Java doesn't provide full paths to files in stack traces, so there is nothing ScalaTest can do.